 I am the type of a person who love balance in life.
 I am neither extremely organizational mania nor disorganized misery.
 I am not overly self-indulgent but I’m not a strictly diet freak either.
 I am talkative by nature but I know when to stop talking and start listening.

 I am no spiritual giant and I am certainly not one of those prayer warriors.
-I am an average woman.
-An average woman trying to figure out what it means to live life and to have faith in God.
+I am an average woman trying to figure out what it means to have faith in God and live life to the full.

 I am not a deep thinker.
 I am content to believe that today is today and tomorrow will be another day.